 4. Applicants per Opening

-This hiring metric can show the popularity of individual job openings.
+This recruiting metric can show the popularity of individual job openings.
 It can also be a signal of the current macroeconomic environment.
 If there is a high unemployment rate, for instance, you likely notice that your applicants per opening will increase.
-That being said, applicants per opening can help you see which one of your job posts are resonating with applicants.
+That being said, applicants per opening can help you see which one of your job posts is resonating with applicants.

 5. Cost per Hire

 Also called cost to fill, cost per hire is a great recruiting metric that measures the return on investment for your recruitment efforts.
 It does this by determining how much of your budget is being spent on new hires.